top of page

 NOGA FLAISHON (Writer / Producer)

-Following on from the success of her previous theatre production 'BUNKER' - which has been scheduled for another run as part of the Edinburgh Fringe Festival - she wrote 'LETHE', which "explores themes of mental Health, Sexual Abuse & recovery and questions the societal expectations from assault survivors and how recovery is measured"
+Following on from the success of her previous theatre production 'BUNKER' - which was scheduled for another run as part of the Edinburgh Fringe Festival 2022 - she wrote 'LETHE', which "explores the themes of mental health, sexual abuse & recovery and questions the societal expectations from assault survivors and how recovery is measured".